leloulight/csci71-FinalProject/README.md

 * System allows me to search for any value and returns accurate results.

 ---
-##### **Story Title: Assign list items to users**
-**Estimate :** 3
-As Sarah the Big Splash event organizer, I want to be able to assign list items to myself and my team members so that every person with appropriate permissions can work on those items.

-**Acceptance Criteria :**
-* System allows me to grant permissions to specific users to work on list items.
-* System allows me to select other users and assign my own list items to them.
-* Other users see a view of tasks I’ve assigned to them.

----
 ##### **Story Title: Create individual calendar visual**
 **Estimate :** 10
 As Nancy the homekeeper, I want to be able to see a visual calendar of all list items and tasks that I’ve created so that I can see the entire scope and timeline of my goals.